typhdotcom/diaspora/README.md

-MetricDeception.lean    -- The Lie: Local strain vs. Harmonic stress Patience.lean           -- The Cure: Relaxation as information processing TopologicalMemory.lean  -- The Record: Storing history in graph topology
+MetricDeception.lean    -- The Lie: Local strain vs. Harmonic stress Patience.lean           -- The Cure: Relaxation as information processing TopologicalMemory.lean  -- The Record: Storing history in graph topology SpectralMemory.lean     -- The Echo: Hearing the shape of cooling history
 ```

 **Observer & Evolution**